How a leak can stop itself: Potential Energy Landscape of a Capping Droplet

 Each droplet initially experiences a trapping potential defined by evaluating Eq. \ref{eqn:energy} for the initial contact radius $a_i$ and a unique driving pressure which we approximate as $P_\text{drive} = P_\text{equil} + n \Delta P$ to account for the incremental change in $P_\text{drive}$ with each successive drip.
-We plot these trapping potentials $U(V,a_i,P_\text{drive})$ vs. $V$ for the same droplets as above in Fig. \ref{fig:energy}.
-We additionally plot the potential $U(V,a_\text{equil},P_\text{equil})$ in which the final droplet equilibrates (gray line), noting that the larger contact radius $a_\text{equil}$ results in a shallower potential energy basin compared to the trapping potentials.
-The local extrema in the potential energy curves correspond to a pair of capping droplets with the same Laplace pressure $P=P_\text{drive}$ but different volumes as described above: $V_s(P_\text{drive},a)$ at the stable minimum and $V_L(P_\text{drive},a)$ at the unstable local maximum with unique peak energy $U_\text{barrier}$ for each curve.
-We also plot points corresponding to the potential energy for each droplet evaluated at $t-t_{0,n} = 8$ ms, by which time all droplets were well-fit by a spherical cap.
-Consistent with our pressure measurements, several of these droplets were small enough to fall within their respective trapping basins, but nonetheless escaped, suggesting that their total energy exceeded $U_\text{barrier}$.
+We plot the initial trapping potentials $U(V,a_i,P_\text{drive})$ vs. $V$ for the last 16 droplets of this experiment in Fig. \ref{fig:energy}, again numbered with the final capping droplet being $n=0$ and colored by droplet number as above.
+We also plot the equilibration potential $U(V,a_\text{equil},P_\text{equil})$ in which the final droplet equilibrates (gray line); the larger contact radius $a_\text{equil}$ results in a shallower potential energy basin compared to the trapping potentials.
+When the hydrostatic final term in Eq. \ref{eqn:energy} is negligible, the local extrema in the potential energy exactly correspond to pairs of capping droplets with the same Laplace pressure $P=P_\text{drive}$ but different volumes as described in Fig. \ref{fig:PV}(c): $V_s(P_\text{drive},a)$ at the stable minimum and $V_L(P_\text{drive},a)$ at the unstable local maximum corresponding to the peak energy $U_\text{barrier}$.